 What are we up to?

-- Penguin Class will have Forest School inspired learning on alternate half terms, so will need to have their Forest School clothing then (half terms 2, 4 and 6 commencing 28th October, 24th February, 1st June).
+- Penguin Class will have Forest School inspired learning on alternate half terms, so will need to wear their Forest School clothing and school jumper/cardigan on Wednesday next half term (half terms 2, 4 and 6 commencing 2nd November, 22nd February, 7th June).